Chostakovitch/dotfiles/README.md

 With some customization and additionnal component (in this repo), I managed to get a functional and pleasant yet lightweight environment (for me, no brag).

-So basically, what I like about this setup is that there is no useful menu bar anywhere and no border.
-Just windows with gaps between them when multiple windows are on the same screen.
+So basically, what I like about this setup is that there is no "useless" menu bar anywhere and no border.
+Just windows with gaps between them when multiple windows are on the same screen, and keybord shortcuts for productivity.

 I added to the classic Arch/i3WM :
-* A notification daemon (urgency-aware), Dunst, controlled by shortcut (but possibly with mouse).
+* A notification daemon (urgency-aware), Dunst, controlled by shortcuts (but possibly with mouse).
 * A fancy lock screen, with optionnal suspend-to-RAM, either triggered by hotkey or when there is no activity for X minutes.
 * A Display Manager (LightDM), for login and X starting.
 * A great File Explorer (SpaceFM), with hotkey / command-line / screen-split / protocol handlers / events support.